The Boots Desk

 VIVAIA Augusta Round-Toe Knit Ankle Boot

-An interesting outlier — recycled-bottle knit upper instead of leather, memory-foam insole, rubber sole.
-Not the aesthetic most buyers expect in an ankle boot, but the comfort-per-dollar is extreme.
-Light at 1.4 lbs per pair, breathable for warm-weather cities, machine washable.
-Not for rain (knit wets through), not for formal settings.
-Great for travel days.
+An interesting outlier: recycled-bottle knit upper instead of leather, memory-foam insole, rubber sole.
+Not the aesthetic most buyers expect in an ankle boot, but the spec mix is useful for buyers who want a lighter, more breathable option.
+The brand lists it as machine washable; follow the current care instructions.
+Not for rain, not for formal settings, and best treated as a travel-friendly casual boot.

 Best for